 Only a maximum of three substitutions is allowed throughout a game.

-This is one of the reasons why I would consider soccer to be harder than football.
-Reasons I laid out in this article here.
+This is one of the reasons why I would consider soccer to be harder than football and harder than basketball.

 This means that soccer coaches have to be very strategic about when they make a substitution.
 Most players have to be prepared to play for a full 90 minutes without being substituted at any point.

-To find out why soccer limits substitutions click here to check out my article explaining all the reasons why.
+To find out why soccer limits substitutions check out my article explaining all the reasons why.

 There are 5 essential pieces of equipment that all soccer players must have.